 Most inmates get depressed when they get inside, and they find prison to be a stressful experience.
 A hallmark feature of psychopaths’ disorder is that they don’t get bothered by much of anything.
 They don’t ruminate and they don’t get depressed.”

-On psychopath lying and you spotting them:
+On psychopath lying and you calling them out on it:

 Lying is common in psychopaths, so I have to trust my gut feeling and review his file again later.